eCampusOntario has gathered resources to support teaching and learning into the future. Visit Page

 Open Textbook Initiative

 In June 2017, the Ministry of Training, Colleges and Universities (then known as the Ministry of Advanced Education and Skills Development) announced a $1 million investment to support the development of Open Educational Resources at Ontario colleges and universities.
-MAESD provided funding to increase the presence and use of open textbooks in a number of priority areas:
+The Ministry provided funding to increase the presence and use of open textbooks in a number of priority areas:

 - Textbooks for high-enrolment first and second-year courses